Social and Emotional Competencies

 7. Pick up a sick or injured child from the center as soon as possible after being notified by the center.

-8. Adhere to Clayton policies; Clayton follows the policies of the host school district and the Texas Department of Family and Protective Services.
+8. Adhere to Clayton policies; Clayton follows the policies of the host school district and the Texas Department of Health and Human Services Child Care Licensing.

 9. Drop-in/Daily Rate participants must notify the program of their attendance by 12:00pm, preferably by text message to the site phone.